attack-community/website/event.md

 subtitle: EU MITRE ATT&CK® Community Workshops
 ---

-# EU MITRE ATT&CK® Community Workshop - 24 May 2023
+# EU MITRE ATT&CK® Community Workshop - 26 May 2023

-The next EU MITRE ATT&CK® Community Workshop will be organised in hybrid format (in-person in Brussels as well as via videoconference) on 24 May 2023.
+The next EU MITRE ATT&CK® Community Workshop will be organised in hybrid format (in-person in Brussels as well as via videoconference) on Friday 26 May 2023.
 It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.

 The workshop is organized by practitioners and for practitioners with an interest in the use of the MITRE ATT&CK® Framework in Prevention, Detection/Hunting and Response.
 You will hear updates from MITRE/Engenuity and from the developers of systems and tools supporting the ATT&CK® Framework.
 But even more importantly, you will learn best practices from your peers in the user community.